remytuyeras/aces/README.md

 ## Cost of homomorphism

-ACEs is a fully homomorphic encryption scheme that initially relies on a leveled FHE framework.
+ACES is a fully homomorphic encryption scheme that initially relies on a leveled FHE framework.
 This framework is then equipped with a refresh operation $\mathsf{refr}$ designed to mitigate the level increase resulting from arithmetic operations.
 In this section, we explore the conditions that must be satisfied by the parameters $p$ and $q$ to leverage the homomorphism property.

 For two ciphertexts $c_1 \in S_{\mathsf{C},k_1}(m_1)$ and $c_2 \in S_{\mathsf{C},k_2}(m_2)$ with respective levels $k_1$ and $k_2$, the homomorphic sum of these ciphertexts can be computed if the inequality shown below on the left holds: